AceLewis/spintax/README.md

 # How to Install

+To install using pip run:

+    pip install spintax

-Install by downloading the [zipped folder](/../../archive/master.zip) or cloning the repository and running:
+Alternatively this module can be installed by downloading the [zipped folder](/../../archive/master.zip) or cloning the repository and running:

     python setup.py install